What are the application deadlines?

 The diploma will not reveal your focus area, but the transcript will.

-Can I participate in MSA graduation ceremonies on campus?
+Can I participate in MF graduation ceremonies on campus?

 Can I participate in any networking events?

-Yes, we offer many events including networking events, discussion panels, as well as social gatherings.
-If you’re in the area, we welcome you to attend our events.
+Yes, we offer many events including networking events, discussion panels, as well as various social gatherings.
 Events may be offered both virtually and in-person.

 - IConnect (tools, tips, tricks, recruitment, events, connections, etc.)

 - Isenberg Alumni LinkedIn Group (Join at student level)

 What type of employers are hiring Isenberg MF graduates?